 Today marks the 95th Anniversary of the Death of Queen Olga of Greece, who died on this day in 1926!
 The Russian Grand Duchess who married the first Greek King and was the grandmother of the Duke of Edinburgh among Royals from Greece, Spain, the United Kingdom, Romania, Serbia, and Italy, Queen Olga possessed many magnificent jewels as Queen Consort for almost five decades.
 To mark the anniversary of her death, we are featuring the splendid Greek Ruby Parure, which remains one of the Royal Family’s most spectacular Heirlooms!

-After Queen Olga’s death in 1926, she left her Emerald Parure to her grandson, King George II, her Turquoise Parure to her youngest son, Prince Christopher, her Pearl Corsage Brooch to Prince George, and the Ruby Parure to her second son, Prince Nicholas, who was married to Grand Duchess Elena Vladimirovna, who herself possessed a substantial jewellery collection.
+After Queen Olga’s death in 1926, she left her Emerald Parure to her grandson, King George II, her Turquoise Parure to her youngest son, Prince Christopher, her Pearl Corsage Brooch to Prince George, a Diamond Rivière to her granddaughter, Princess Olga of Yugoslavia, and the Ruby Parure to her second son, Prince Nicholas, who was married to Grand Duchess Elena Vladimirovna, who herself possessed a substantial jewellery collection.
 Princess Nicholas was notably pictured wearing the Ruby Parure in an Official Portrait in the late 1920s, the Wedding Gala of Crown Prince Paul of Greece and Princess Frederica of Hanover in 1938, and at the Wedding Gala of Prince Aimone, Duke of Spoleto and Princess Irene of Greece in Florence in 1939.

-Princess Nicholas more frequently loaned the Ruby Parure to her daughters.
-In 1937, Princess Olga of Yugoslavia wore the Parure at the Coronation of King George VI.
-Princess Marina, Duchess of Kent wore the Ruby Parure at the State Opening of Parliament in 1937, and for a portrait published in 1949.
-Princess Olga also wore the Ruby Parure in a famous series of portraits by Cecil Beaton and on a controversial State Visit Germany in 1939.
-Later, Princess Olga wore the Parure at the Wedding Gala of her son, Prince Alexander of Yugoslavia, and Princess Maria Pia of Italy in 1955.
+Princess Nicholas frequently loaned Queen Olga’s Ruby Parure to her daughters.
+In 1937, Princess Olga of Yugoslavia wore the Parure at the Coronation of King George VI, as well as for an iconic series of portraits by Cecil Beaton and on a controversial State Visit Germany in 1939.

-At some point in 1955 or 1956, much to the dismay of her daughters, Princess Nicholas either gave or sold Queen Olga’s Ruby Parure to her nephew, King Paul of Greece, and it was first worn by Queen Frederica on a State Visit to France in 1956, and then on a State Visit to Germany the same year.
-Queen Frederica also wore the Ruby Parure at the Wedding Ball of Prince Juan Carlos of Spain and Princess Sophia of Greece in 1962, the Greek Monarchy Centenary Gala in 1963, and a Gala Performance at Covent Garden in 1963, during a State Visit to Britain, where Princess Marina was also present.
+At some point between 1955 and 1956, much to the dismay of her daughters, Princess Nicholas gave Queen Olga’s Ruby Parure to her nephew, King Paul of Greece, and it was first worn by Queen Frederica on a State Visit to France in 1956, and then on a State Visit to Germany the same year.

-Queen Anne Marie first wore the Ruby Parure for a Pre-Wedding Dinner and Reception offered by the Greek Government at the Hotel Grande Bretagne in Athens, and then for the Wedding of Prince Michael of Greece in 1965, and the Wedding Ball of Princess Beatrix of The Netherlands in 1966.
+Queen Anne Marie debuted the Ruby Parure for a Pre-Wedding Dinner and Reception offered by the Greek Government at the Hotel Grande Bretagne in Athens, and then wore it for the Wedding of Prince Michael of Greece in 1965.

 “We went to Tatoi to get a few things with the approval of the president of the government.
 But first of all I had to get a small handbag containing jewels, which the Queen, in her departure fury, forgot near the staircase.
 At the palace we met the three-member committee of the army.
 When we got to the suitcase and they asked me to open it, the big difficulties began.
 First, they argued that there should be a special authorization.
 Then, that the army photographic service had to be called in to photograph the jewels one by one.
 Finally, that they had to be assessed and recorded in great detail.
 I didn’t want the photo shoot to take place for any reason.
 Then a new kind of negotiation began.
 That is, that now that the suitcase has been opened, we cannot keep it and you must take it.
 Finally, the committee agreed to hand over the suitcase to me after a rough record, eg 2 earrings with blue stones, a ring with a red stone, etc. (Kostas M. Stamatopoulos, The chronicle of Tatoi)”